pensjonatus/flash-fiction/blog/by-all-means.md

 ---
-title: 'By All Means'
+title: By All Means
 date: '2012-06-09'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "What is up with that girl," said Vlad.
 He and Jamal were sitting on the curb in